Anne Rathbone Bradley, Ph.D.

 Acton Institute

-Dr. Bradley’s academic work ranges from the question of income inequality and economic freedom to the political economy of terrorism, with specific emphasis on the industrial organization of al-Qaeda.
-Her academic research has been published in scholarly journals and edited volumes.
-She is currently working on a book that analyzes the political economy of al-Qaeda post-9/11.
+Dr. Rathbone Bradley’s other academic work has focused on the political economy of terrorism with specific emphasis on the industrial organization of al-Qaeda.
+Her research has been published in scholarly journals and edited volumes.
+She is currently working on a book that analyzes the political economy of al-Qaeda post 9/11.
+Based on her academic research she also worked as an economic analyst for the Central Intelligence Agency’s Office of Terrorism Analysis.

-Dr. Bradley received her Ph.D. in economics from George Mason University in 2006, during which time she was a James M. Buchanan Scholar.
+Dr. Rathbone Bradley received her Ph.D. in Economics from George Mason University in 2006, during which time she was a James M. Buchanan Scholar.

 anne bradley